zhihao11ui/redisqueue/README.md

 # redisqueue

-This is a fork of retask

-Implemented support for unique constraints
+Very basic implementation of a Redis queue for Python